13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 Google Docs

-Google Docs is a powerful online word processing and collaboration tool allowing users to create, edit, and share documents, spreadsheets, and presentations in real time.
+Google Docs is a powerful online word processing and business collaboration tool allowing users to create, edit, and share documents, spreadsheets, and presentations in real time.

-This online collaboration software offers various features like different formatting options, the ability to insert images and links, and the ability to collaborate with others on the same document simultaneously.
+It offers various features like different formatting options, the ability to insert images and links, and the ability to collaborate with others on the same document simultaneously.
 Plus, multiple users can track and update changes in real time.

 Key features